Sterling set for biggest weekly fall versus dollar since mid-June

 LONDON, Sept 4 (Reuters) - Sterling erased some losses against the euro on Friday, but held near recent lows versus the dollar as uncertainty around Brexit weighed on the pound, which is expected to weaken further into the end of the year.

-The dollar is set for its biggest weekly rise in nearly four months, boosted by a wave of risk aversion in markets after Wall Street pulled back from recent tech-led gains.
+The dollar is set for its biggest weekly rise since June, boosted by a wave of risk aversion in markets after Wall Street pulled back from recent tech-led gains.

-Dollar strength has pushed cable down, from its eight-month high of $1.3481 on Tuesday to as low as $1.3244 on Thursday, held down by Brexit-related uncertainty and warnings from the Bank of England that the economic fallout from the coronavirus could be worse than expected.
+Dollar strength has pushed cable down, from its eight-month high of $1.3481 on Tuesday to as low as $1.3244 on Thursday.
+Pressure has also come from Brexit-related uncertainty and warnings from the Bank of England that the economic fallout from the coronavirus could be worse than expected.

-The pound, euro and New Zealand dollar are all down versus the U.S. dollar by 0.5% this week - the pound's biggest weekly fall since mid-June.
+The euro and the pound are both down about half a percent versus the dollar this week - the pound's biggest weekly fall since mid June.

-ING strategists wrote in a note to clients that, because the upside of euro-dollar is limited in the near term (until the European Central Bank meeting next Thursday) and they expect more negative news around Brexit, sterling-dollar is "unlikely to move towards the psychological 1.35 level this month."

-On Friday, the pound was up around 0.2% versus the euro at 89.1 pence per euro at 0752 GMT, set for its smallest weekly change so far this year EURGBP=D3.
+The pound was up around 0.2% versus the euro at 89.15 pence per euro at 1028 GMT, set for its smallest weekly change so far this year EURGBP=D3.

 In the 12-month forecast, the poll's range was wide, from $1.20 to $1.47.